syncfusion-content/winui-docs/winui/TreeGrid/Row-Drag-and-Drop.md

 ### RowDropping event

-`RowDropping` event occurs when a tree node is dropping in the SftreeGrid.
+`RowDropping` event occurs when a tree node is dropping in the SfTreeGrid.
 The `TreeGridRowDroppingEventArgs` has the following members, which provide information for the `RowDropping` event:

 `Cancel` :  Gets and sets a value indicating whether the event is canceled or not.